josefs/meta-paper/paper.md

 efficiently support some of the features that they lack, when defined in their simplest form.
-However, based on our experience, these alterations lose the strong optimization guarantees; either fusion is lost, or sometime the generated code is slow.
+However, based on our experience, these alterations lose the strong optimization guarantees; either fusion is lost, or sometimes the generated code is slow.
 In meta-repa we have specifically chosen to keep the implementation of the arrays simple and to provide strong guarantees towards the programmer about what optimizations can be expected.